owainow/azure_devops_agentpool_report_and_replace/README.md

 The only prerequisite for this repository is a PAT with permissions to view (or modify) projects, repositories and pipelines.
 For the --dry-run mode read access is required.
 For replacement read & write access is required.

 Please make a note of your PAT once you create it as it will not be shared again and is required for each run of the tool.
+(You can change this by running the auth lines locally first and removing them from the script).

 The tool is written as a bash script which looks for particular agent pools within YAML files in repos and cross-references their values with the agent pool values defined in the agent pool map:
 This agent pool can be used to map self-hosted agent pools found under pool: name: or under pool: vm Image:.